Seymour Cray: Cray Research

 The split was fairly amicable, and when he started Cray Research in a new laboratory on the same Chippewa property a year later, Norris invested $250,000 in start-up money.
 Like CDC's organization, Cray R&D was based in Chippewa Falls and business headquarters were in Minneapolis.
 Unlike CDC, Cray's manufacturing was also in Chippewa Falls.

 At first there was some question as to what exactly the new company should do.
 It did not seem that there would be any way for them to afford to develop a new computer, given that the now-large CDC had been unable to support more than one.
 When the President in charge of financing traveled to Wall Street to look for seed money, he was surprised to find that Cray's reputation was very well known.
-Far from struggling for some role to play in the market, the financial world was more than willing to provide Cray with all the money they would need to develop a new machine.
+Far from struggling for some role to play in the market, Cray would find the financial world more than willing to provide all the money needed to develop a new machine.

 After several years of development, their first product was released in 1976 as the Cray-1.
 As with earlier Cray designs, the Cray-1 made sure that the entire computer was fast, as opposed to just the processor.
 When it was released it easily beat almost every machine in terms of speed, including the STAR-100 that had beaten the 8600 for funding.
 The only machine able to perform on the same sort of level was the ILLIAC IV, a specialized one-off machine that rarely operated near its maximum performance, except on very specific tasks.
 In general, the Cray-1 beat anything on the market by a wide margin.